"How martial arts training turned a young juvenile delinquent into a martial arts school owner."

-Dear Future Martial Artist,
+Dear Future Student,

 When I was a teenager, I started training in the martial arts.
-At that time in my life, I personally wasn't looking for any of the benefits that the martial arts had to offer.
+At that time in my life, I personally wasn't looking for any of the benefits that training had to offer.
 I just thought it was the coolest thing in the world to be able to actually learn this stuff.

 Training in the martial arts is a never ending quest for improvement.
-If you can commit yourself to the time and effort it takes to really learn the martial arts, training can be by far the most wonderful, life changing, activity that you could ever hope to do.
-If you master the skills required of a true martial arts style, you will in essence have mastered yourself.
+If you can commit yourself to the time and effort it takes to really learn and immerse yourself, then training can be by far the most wonderful, life changing, activity that you could ever hope to do.
+If you master the skills required of a style, you will in essence have mastered yourself.

 Kevin and Renee Kawada